FDS Validation and Result Comparison

 February 23, 2021

-The fatigue damage spectrum (FDS) can be used to generate an accelerated random test but is also useful for comparing failed product tests, comparing test specifications to real-world data, and determining if a product is being under- or over-tested.
+Engineers can use the fatigue damage spectrum (FDS) to generate an accelerated random PSD test profile, but it is also useful for comparing test failures, comparing test specifications to real-world data, and determining if a product is under-tested or over-tested.

 FDS Comparison